 - to provide third-party certificates of authenticity that prove the products contain what they say they will contain and that they don’t have heavy metal contamination either.

 There’s also a big trend toward CO2 extraction of botanicals, which does help with some more convenient dosing mechanisms for some herbals.
-Unfortunately I’ve also seen a trend toward reductionism—this constituent of that plant for this disease—which is exactly what’s wrong with conventional medicine.
+Unfortunately, I’ve also seen a trend toward reductionism.
+This constituent of that plant for this disease is exactly what’s wrong with conventional medicine.
 Just like nature, we’re too complicated for that and we should consider the unique beauty of the patterns in front of us and that we all need more than a single constituent to be well (taking valerian root without sleep hygiene and adequate nutrition and a safe place to sleep will never solve insomnia!).

 What trends or practices do you believe we’ll be seeing more of?

 Also, herbal medicine is starting to go mainstream again.
-While I have a hate/love relationship with essential oil multilevel marketing schemes, they’ve definitely brought some kitchen herbalism and autonomy back to the general arena.
+While I have a hate/love relationship with essential oil multilevel marketing schemes, they have definitely brought some kitchen herbalism and autonomy back to the general arena.

 I’ll hold out a big gigantic wish that we get universal healthcare like the rest of the western world too.